ippontech/blog-usa/posts/creating-my-first-slackbot.md

 - Slack API
 - Node.js
 date:
-title: "My Journey With Creating My First Slackbot"
+title: "Creating My First Slackbot"
 image:
 ---

-# My Journey With Creating My First Slackbot
+# Creating My First Slackbot

 One of the first things I do when onboarding to a new software project is to locate the owner of the software's documentation that I will be using.
 This is probably the most common approach for most software developers.
 What better way to learn about a software product than from the people who actually created it?
 In some cases, the software owner’s documentation may be more complex than some other websites' explanations, instructions, or use cases.